stupiding/kaggle_EEG/README.md

 #Code
 ##Code overview
-The code is written in Python, and the main dependencies include Lasagne, Numpy, Sklearn, Scipy and Skimage.
+The code is written in Python (version 2.7.6), and the main dependencies include Lasagne (0.1.dev), Numpy, Sklearn, Scipy,  Skimage and Theano (0.7.0).
 Each model is run on a single Titan black GPU.
 Note that the code is **GPU-only** for the use of CUDNN.

 ##How to use the code